LimeChain/hashport-validator/docs/overview.md

    The Bridge validator nodes listen for new incoming transfers to the `Bridge` Account.
 Once they pick up the new transaction, they verify the `state proof` and validate that the `memo` contains a valid EVM address configured as receiver of the wrapped asset.
 3. **Paying out fees**

-3.1 Each of the Validators create a Schedule Create transaction transferring the `service fee` amount from the `Bridge` account to the list of validators equally *(f.e if the service fee is `7 HBAR` and there are `7` validators, the Schedule Create Transfer will contain Transfer list crediting `1 HBAR` to each of the validators.)*
+   **3.1** Each of the Validators create a Schedule Create transaction transferring the `service fee` amount from the `Bridge` account to the list of validators equally *(f.e if the service fee is `7 HBAR` and there are `7` validators, the Schedule Create Transfer will contain Transfer list crediting `1 HBAR` to each of the validators.)*

-3.2 Due to the nature of Scheduled Transactions, only one will be successfully executed, creating a scheduled Entity and all others will fail with `TRANSACTION_ALREADY_SCHEDULED` error, and the transaction receipt will include the `ScheduleID` of the first submitted transaction.
+   **3.2** Due to the nature of Scheduled Transactions, only one will be successfully executed, creating a scheduled Entity and all others will fail with `IDENTICAL_SCHEDULE_ALREADY_CREATED` error, and the transaction receipt will include the `ScheduleID` of the first submitted transaction.
 All validators, except the one that successfully created the Transaction execute `ScheduleSign` and once `n out of m` validators execute the Sign operation, the transfer of the fees will be executed.

 4. **Providing Authorisation Signature**
    Each of the Validators sign the following authorisation message:
-   `{hedera-tx-id}{native-token}{receiver}{amount}` using their EVM-compatible private key.
+   `{hedera-tx-id}{router-address}{native-token}{receiver}{amount}` using their EVM-compatible private key.
    The authorisation is then submitted to a topic in Hedera Consensus Service

 5. **Waiting for Supermajority**
    Alice's UI or API waits for a supermajority of the signatures.
 She can either watch the topic messages stream or fetch the data directly from Validator nodes.

 6. **Submitting the EVM Transaction**
-   Once supermajority is reached, Alice submits an the transaction to the EVM chain, claiming her wrapped asset.
+   Once supermajority is reached, Alice submits the transaction to the EVM chain, claiming her wrapped asset.
 The signature contains the raw data signed in the message: `hedera-tx`, `native-token-address`, `receiver` and the `amount` as well as the set of signatures from the Validators.

 7. **Mint Operation**
    The smart contract verifies that no reply attack is being executed (by checking the `hedera-tx-id` and verifies the provided signatures against the raw data that was signed.
 If supermajority is reached, the `Router` contract `mints` the wrapped token to the `receiving` address.